anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>5.
 Use Cache Methods</h3>

-As they say, every second count, in programming we are dealing with not only seconds with the tiniest fractions of seconds to improve on performance.
+As they say, every second counts.
+In programming, we are dealing with not only seconds with the tiniest fractions of seconds to improve performance.
 Caching is another clever way to make slight improvements in your program.
 The way Python does this is called the process of Memoization.
-When a function is being evaluated it simply becomes the matter of looking up the result when we first evaluated it.
+When a function is being evaluated it simply becomes a matter of looking up the result when we first evaluated it.

-Let's consider the following simple class that encloses a list and adds the ability to perform a total summation over it:
+Let’s consider the following simple class that encloses a list and adds the ability to perform a total summation over it:

 ```python
 class advanced_list: